How I got Started With Paid Focus Groups (My Story)

 And we are just talking about consumer groups.
 If you are a doctor or a lawyer, to get you to participate in a paid research study, marketing firms are prepared to shell out much more.

-How many marketing studies can you participate in?
+How many Paid Focus Groups can you participate in?

 Marketing studies vary in their range and form, and while you can do an unlimited number of online surveys, focus group companies really try to stay away from people who lie on the questionnaires i.e. “the professional respondents”.
 It is typical that they will ask if you have participated in another focus group in the last 3 months or 6 months.
 Not all of them will ask, but if they do, please answer honestly.